nu11ptr/flexstr/README.md

 [![codecov](https://codecov.io/gh/nu11ptr/flexstr/branch/master/graph/badge.svg?token=yUZ8v2tKPd)](https://codecov.io/gh/nu11ptr/flexstr)
 [![MSRV](https://img.shields.io/badge/msrv-1.59-blue.svg)](https://crates.io/crates/flexstr)

-A flexible, simple to use, immutable, clone-efficient `String` replacement for Rust.
+A flexible, simple to use, clone-efficient `String` replacement for Rust.
 It unifies borrowed, inlined, and heap allocated strings into a single type.

 ## Overview

-TL;DR - If you've used `Cow`, but you wish cloning owned strings was more performant and memory efficient, this crate might be for you.
-Our operations are "lazy" (just like `Cow`).
-We try not to do work the user is not expecting.
+TL;DR - If you've used `Cow`, but you wish cloning owned strings was more performant and that owned didn't always imply heap allocation, this crate might be what you are looking for.
+The operations are "lazy" (like `Cow`), and it tries not to do work the user is not expecting.

+Longer:

-There are now many clone efficient, inlined string crates available, but this crate is a bit different.
-First, it is very simple: it is just an enum.
-I modeled its semantics after the basic `Cow` in the stdlib. `Cow` is pretty handy, but borrowed/owned isn't enough for what I needed.
-I wanted clones to not allocate new space, ideally ever.
-Also, I thought it would be nice if short strings didn't allocate at all, since I find short strings very prevalent.
-The goal was really a unified string type that can handle just about any situation (other than a mutable string buffer).
+There are now many clone efficient, inlined string crates available at this point, but this crate is a bit different.
+First, it is simple: it is just an enum, so you are always in control of what type of string it contains.
+Its basic semantics are modeled after the basic `Cow` in the stdlib. `Cow` is pretty handy, but borrowed/owned alone isn't always sufficient (this crate adds ref counted and inlined strings).
+Clones should ideally not allocate new space.
+Also, it would be nice if short strings didn't allocate at all, since short strings are often prevalent.
+The goal was really a unified string type that can handle just about any situation, and bring all those use cases together in a single type.

-My previous attempts at writing this crate succombed a bit to much to "wouldn't it be cool", which is why this crate is a ground up rewrite, much simpler, and very pragmatic to typical string use cases.
+If you have used previous versions of this crate, you should be aware this new version is a ground up rewrite with a solidly different thought process, API and design.
+Even if the previous versions didn't match your needs, this one might.

-Lastly, I think this might be the only inline/clone efficient string crate I'm aware of that is generic over all the Rust string types (`str`, `CStr`, `OsStr`, `Path`, `[u8]`).
+Lastly, this might be the only inline/clone efficient string crate that is generic over all the Rust string types (`str`, `CStr`, `OsStr`, `Path`, `[u8]`).

 ## Features

-* Simple: just an enum
+* Simple: just an enum.
+You mostly already know how to use it.
-* Borrowed, inlined, reference counted, and boxed strings in a singe type
+* Borrowed, inlined, reference counted, and boxed strings in a single type
+* When using boxed variant, moving to/from `String` is very efficient.
+* Inlined string type can be used on its own
 * O(1) clone
     * NOTE: first `clone` when variant is `Boxed` is O(n)
 * Same size a a `String` (3 words wide, even inside an `Option`)
-* Lazy on import (no unexpected allocations)
+* Lazy on create (no unexpected allocations)
 * No dependencies
     * NOTE: `serde` optional for serialization/deserialization
 * Optional `no_std`
 * Optional `safe` feature that forbids any `unsafe` usage
-    * NOTE: This does induce a performance penalty
+    * NOTE: This does induce a performance penalty, as would be expected
 * Handles all Rust string types (`str`, `CStr`, `OsStr`, `Path`, `[u8]`)

 ## Cargo Features